MicrosoftDocs/dataexplorer-docs/data-explorer/monitor-batching-ingestion.md

 In this example, we'll use this metric to view the result of our ingestion attempts and use the detailed status information to help troubleshoot any failed attempts.

 1. In the **Metrics** pane in Azure Monitor, select **Add Metric**.
 1. Select *Ingestion result* as the **Metric** value and *Sum* as the **Aggregation** value.
-This shows you the ingestion operations over time in one chart line.
+This selection shows you the ingestion operations over time in one chart line.
 1. Select the **Apply splitting** button above the chart and choose *Status* to segment your chart by the status of the ingestion operations.
 After selecting the splitting values, click away from the split selector to close it.

 Now the metric information is split by status, and we can see information about the status of the ingestion operations split into three lines:

 1. Blue for successful ingestion operations.
-2. Orange for ingestion operations that failed due to *Entity not found*.
+2. Orange for ingestion operations that failed because of *Entity not found*.
-3. Purple for ingestion operations that failed due to *Bad request*.
+3. Purple for ingestion operations that failed because of *Bad request*.

 :::image type="content" source="media/monitor-batching-ingestion/ingestion-result-by-status-chart.png" alt-text="Screenshot of the Metrics pane in Azure portal showing a chart of ingestion results aggregated by sum and split by status.":::

 Consider the following when looking at the chart of ingestion results:

 * When using Event Hub ingestion, there is an event pre-aggregation in the *Data connection component*.
 During this stage of ingestion, events are treated as a single source to be ingested.
 Therefore, a few events appear as a single ingestion result after pre-aggregation.
 * Transient failures are retried internally in a limited number of attempts.
 Each transient failure is reported as a transient ingestion result.
-Therefore, a single ingestion may lead to more than one ingestion result.
+That's why a single ingestion may lead to more than one ingestion result.
 * Ingestion errors in the chart are listed by the category of the error code.
 To see the full list of ingestion error codes by categories and try to better understand the possible error reason, see [Ingestion error codes in Azure Data Explorer](error-codes.md).
 * To get more details on an ingestion error, you can set [failed ingestion diagnostic logs.](using-diagnostic-logs.md?tabs=ingestion#failed-ingestion-operation-log).
-However, it's important to consider that generating logs results in the creation of additional resources, and therefore costs money.
+However, it's important to consider that generating logs results in the creation of extra resources, and therefore an increase in the COGS (cost of goods sold).

 ## View the amount of ingested data

-The **Blobs Processed**, **Blobs Received** and **Blobs Dropped** metrics provide information about the number of blobs that are processed by the ingestion components during the stages of batching ingestion.
+The **Blobs Processed**, **Blobs Received**, and **Blobs Dropped** metrics provide information about the number of blobs that are processed by the ingestion components during the stages of batching ingestion.

 In this example, we'll use these metrics to see how much data passed through the ingestion pipeline, how much data was received by the ingestion components, and how much data was dropped.